FIN392/PowerShell/xLog/README.md

 	One of the following 'DEBUG', 'INFO', 'WARN', 'ERROR' or 'FATAL'.<br>
 	Describe the severity of the logged event and generally follow these conventions:<br>
 	<ul>
-		DEBUG - Information that is helpful to developers.<br>
+		DEBUG: Information that is helpful to developers.<br>
-		INFO  - General information.<br>
+		INFO: General information.<br>
-		WARN  - An event that can potentially cause a process issue, but automatically recovered.<br>
+		WARN: An event that can potentially cause a process issue, but automatically recovered.<br>
-		ERROR - Error which occurs on the process.<br>
+		ERROR: Error which occurs on the process.<br>
-		FATAL - Any error that is forcing a shutdown of the process.<br>
+		FATAL: Any error that is forcing a shutdown of the process.<br>
 	</ul>
 	Mandatory.<br>
 </ul>